 Conducting a mock trial is a science.
 While attorney-conducted focus groups can be helpful in the early stages of litigation, many pitfalls can prevent running them correctly, and the adage “garbage in, garbage out” applies.
 Focus groups conducted without certain checks and principles can yield information that is more harmful than helpful to the case.
 For this reason, I have created a free resource for attorneys wishing to learn how to run their own focus groups correctly.
 You can access and download this guide HERE.

 Voir Dire & Jury Selection

-Voir Dire coaching is a simplified focus group for the purposes of practicing voir dire.
+"Voir Dire Coaching" is a simplified focus group to practice voir dire.
 We bring in one or two sets of mock jurors and allow you to ask questions with our interruptions to make corrections.
 We record the session so that you can review it at your convenience.
 While we recommend you do this before each trial, the skills you learn in only a few coaching sessions will significantly increase your effectiveness in every case.
 These can be conducted over Zoom if travel is an issue.

 We help attorneys navigate mediation in two different ways: